SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

     ```
     ![](./img/age_sp.png)

-!!! question "What is the topic distribution for Age?"
+!!! question "What is the topic distribution for age?"
 !!! success "Solution"
     Five topics consistently appear across all age ranges, but their frequency varies within each age group.
     ```python